-- 1.1.4.7 A Designated Individual is any individual, in lieu of a spouse, who is not already specifically listed in the section of the collective bargaining agreement for the use of funeral leave, dependent care leave (also known as Family Care Leave), family and medical leave (FMLA) leave and recreation membership.
-For married employees, the university will assume that individual to be the spouse unless a designation form has been completed noting otherwise. - 1.1.5 "Time limit" calculations expressed in calendar days exclude holidays, set seasonal bonus days, Saturdays, Sundays and all recesses between and during fall and winter semesters. - 1.1.6 Pronouns of masculine and feminine gender include each other. - 1.1.7 "Department head" is used exclusively to mean academic department head or, Director of the Center for Native American Studies, Associate Dean of the College of Business, Director of Counseling and Consultation Services, Associate Dean of School of Health and Human Performance, Associate Dean of the School of Nursing, Associate Dean of the School of Clinical Sciences, Associate Dean of School of Education, Leadership and Public Service, Associate Dean of the School of Art and Design. - 1.1.8 "Department" is used exclusively to mean academic department, Center for Native American Studies, Academic Information Services, College of Business, Counseling and Consultation Services, School of Education Leadership and Public Service, School of Health and Human Performance, School of Nursing, School of Technology and Applied Sciences, School of Clinical Sciences or School of Art and Design.
-This definition of department is not meant to imply in any way that the Dean of Academic Information Services or the Dean of the College of Business is a department head and, hence, subject to the contractual provisions covering department heads.
-In the event that any of the current departments are eliminated or combined, the administration will inform the Association about what departments will include the faculty affected by the eliminations/combinations. - 1.1.9 A department is a recognized administrative unit within which Faculty interact with students, administrators and various university staff as specified in this Agreement and applicable bylaws.
+- 1.1.4.6 A Designated Individual is any individual, in lieu of a spouse, who is not already specifically listed in the section of the collective bargaining agreement for the use of funeral leave, dependent care leave (also known as Family Care Leave), family and medical leave (FMLA) leave and recreation membership.
+For married employees, the university will assume that individual to be the spouse unless a designation form has been completed noting otherwise. - 1.1.5 Time expressed in days excludes holidays, set seasonal bonus days, Saturdays, Sundays and all recesses between and during fall and winter semesters.
+Summer is excluded except when otherwise specified. - 1.1.6 "Department head" is used exclusively to mean academic department head or anyone assigned the duties of department head defined in this document, regardless of title (e.g. Associate Dean, Director, Chair, etc.). - 1.1.7 "Department" is used exclusively to mean academic department, Center for Native American Studies, Library and Instructional Support, College of Business, Counseling and Consultation Services, School of Education, Leadership and Public Service, School of Health and Human Performance, School of Nursing, School of Technology and Applied Sciences, School of Clinical Sciences or School of Art and Design.
+In the event that any of the current departments are eliminated or combined, the administration will inform the Association about what departments will include the faculty affected by the eliminations. - 1.1.8 A department is a recognized administrative unit within which Faculty interact with students, administrators and various university staff as specified in this Agreement and applicable bylaws.

 As specified in this Agreement and relevant bylaws, Faculty with appointments in a department shall be members of that department and will conduct business and make recommendations to the department head.
+Contingent Faculty with previous assignments (seniority) in a department shall be considered members of that department, including for the assignment of courses as specified in 5.3.5.
 Department heads are responsible for administration and supervision within the department and shall be non-voting ex officio members of all departmental committees, including committees of the whole, with the exception that department heads will be voting members of the committee that evaluates sabbatical proposals as specified in section 8.1.5.1, and will not participate in the committee that conducts faculty evaluation during the promotion or tenure evaluation process as specified in section 5.4.
+For Deans who also function as department heads, their membership on departmental committees will be determined by department bylaws.